YCAMInterlab/GRPContractForm/README_ENG.md

 The purpose of this form is to facilitate projects in which art centers invite artists and technologists in the field of media art to carry out joint research on cutting-edge topics in a residency style, and encourage further development and derivation of the resulting products by making them openly available.
 One may consider the form as a source code for a framework for this kind of project.

 This form is published under a Creative Commons license(*).
 Within the scope of the license, users are free to arrange or fork products to fit their respective projects.
-Requests for updates are also welcome.
+Requests for updates on Github are also welcome.

 ```